 - If any of the exposed people from your center start to have symptoms and/or test positive for COVID-19, you must close your center for at least 48 hours to do a deep clean of your center.

-If Someone Tests Positive for COVID-19
+If someone tests positive for COVID-19

 When someone at your center shows symptoms and/or tests positive for COVID-19:

 - If the person is a staff member, send them home immediately if symptoms begin at work.
 If symptoms start at home, have the staff member get (rapid) tested and remain home until results are given.
-If positive, he/she must remain home and quarantined for 14 days since onset of symptoms.
+If positive, he/she must remain home and quarantined for 14 days since the onset of symptoms.
 If negative, wait at least 24 hours and have the staff member tested again.
 If negative, the staff member may return to work.

 - Parents and guardians of children who have been exposed to the confirmed positive child or staff must be notified of an outbreak.
 An outbreak is considered one case of confirmed positive.